 As you get new customers, ask them how they heard about you.
 Watch the number of goods or services you sell each week.
 Are you hitting your goals?
 If not, adjust your strategy.
 Try new things.
 Don’t be afraid of testing different approaches– you never know what’s going to work until you try it.

 If you’re just “doing online marketing” without measuring your results consistently, you might sleep better at night, it’s going to be a waste of your time, and potentially your money.

 If you think that marketing your business online isn’t a full-time job, you’re fooling yourself.
+Digital marketing is important for a small business because it’s the easiest, most cost-effective way to reach new customers– if you do it properly.
 To do it properly requires undivided attention.
 For most small business owners, that’s just not an option.